Cracow Entry Requirements

 Includes

-United States United Kingdom Canada Australia New Zealand Japan South Korea Israel UAE Singapore Brazil Argentina Chile Mexico All EU & EEA countries Switzerland
+United States United Kingdom Canada Australia New Zealand Japan South Korea Singapore Malaysia Brunei Chile Israel UAE Mexico Panama Uruguay Vatican Andorra San Marino all EU/EEA countries

-Citizens of countries not on the visa-exempt list must obtain a Schengen C-type visa before travel.
+Citizens not on the visa-exempt list must hold a Schengen type-C visa issued by Polish consulate.

 Arrival Process